savantly-net/sprout-platform/README.md

 Read more about the [Sprout Starter](./backend/starters/sprout-spring-boot-starter)

 The front-end uses the [Rush Stack](https://rushstack.io/) for build orchestration. [./frontend/apps/webapp](./frontend/apps/webapp)
-You can install rush from the project script -
-`./common/scripts/install-run-rush`

 To build the front-end -
 ```bash